The spatio-temporal statistical structure of the turbulent dissipation field and its stochastic representation as a Gaussian Multiplicative Chaos: Introduction of the Gaussian Multiplicative Chaos

 Going back to the physics of turbulence, the GMC $M_\gamma$ \eqref{eq:DefGMCasLimMepsilon}, and its regularized version $M_\gamma^\epsilon$ \eqref{eq:DefGammaEpsilon}, are especially well adapted to reproduce the statistical behaviors of respectively the dissipation field at infinite Reynolds number, and its counterpart $\varepsilon^\nu$ \eqref{eq:DefDissField} at a finite viscosity, using the correspondence, for a given average dissipation $\overline{\varepsilon}$ \eqref{eq:FinitAverageDissField},

 where the Kolmogorov dissipative length scale is defined in \eqref{eq:EtaK}.
 In particular, in the limit $\eta_K=\epsilon\to 0$ (or equivalently $\nu\to 0$), we get that the moments of the locally averaged dissipation field $\varepsilon^\nu_\ell $ \eqref{eq:DefDissFieldOverBall} behave as a power-law \eqref{eq:PowerLawMoments}, with a quadratic spectrum $\tau_q$ \eqref{eq:LNTAUQ} and same multiplicative constant $c_q$ \eqref{eq:ExpCqLN}, which is finite for the same sharp condition \eqref{eq:SharpCondCq}.
+Let us also mention that, interestingly, the GMC \eqref{eq:DefGMCasLimMepsilon} can also be considered in Fourier space.
+Its rigorous harmonic analysis is proposed in \cite{GarVar26}.